Project of the week: Peek into $1.4bn Atlantis mega hotel project in Dubai

 From the first moment, guests will be wowed as they step into the lobby overlooking elaborate fountains and fire installations in the open space beyond.
 The highlight is undoubtedly the Sky Bridge, which connects the project’s two towers and comes with a pool and an elegant lounge overlooking the Palm from 95 metres above the ground.

 Both resort guests and residents will have access to expansive private gardens and 92 swimming pools.
-A luxurious Givenchy SPA offers the best of wellness and relaxation and a sports centre provides guests with a chance to work up an appetite for a meal at one of the 35 bars and restaurants.
+A luxurious spa offers the best of wellness and relaxation and a sports centre provides guests with a chance to work up an appetite for a meal at one of the 45 bars and restaurants across both properties.
 10 of these venues are headed up by international celebrity chefs such as Heston Blumenthal or Costas Spiliadis and guarantee unforgettable culinary experiences.

 Dubai’s new entertainment hub